How are you managing the reputation of your company?

 Measuring PR goals

-As I said earlier, it’s tough to see the result of your PR efforts with metrics such as sales.
+As we said earlier, it’s tough to see the result of your PR efforts with metrics such as sales.

 But you can still use attainable goals to see if your public relations campaigns are working.